iuricarras/lti-mikrotik-python/README.md

 > ⚠️ **Warning**: This project is an **academic project** and is intended for educational purposes only.
 It may not cover all edge cases or advanced Mikrotik configurations.

 This project is a Python-based middleware for managing Mikrotik routers.
 It provides a RESTful API to interact with Mikrotik devices, enabling functionalities such as interface management, peer configuration, and network monitoring.
-It is designed to work seamlessly with a Vue.js-based frontend.
+It is designed to work seamlessly with the [lti-mikrotik](https://github.com/iuricarras/lti-mikrotik) Vue.js-based frontend.

 ## Main Functionalities